 Furthermore, if abortion were once again outlawed nationally, there’s no telling how many abortions would still occur.
 Only this time, they’d be less safe.
 If you really want to stop abortions from happening, you have to change the heart of the people and the state of society.
 Is Trump the man who will change the hearts of people to cause them to treat women with respect and lead women to respect the life in within their body?
 His treatment of women is horrendous.
 How can I teach a woman to respect the body of the child in her when the president demonstrates no respect for a woman’s body?
 Will the policies he has in mind and the culture he promotes create an environment in which women are taken care of, in which women respect their own bodies and what those bodies provide for life, in which women are actually inclined to keep children and not seek abortions?
 Trump’s long record of sexism and misogyny completely undermines the pro-life movement.

 An informed and literate examination of what has been happening shows us quite clearly that placing hope in this man’s promise to stand for the pro-life movement is a fool’s wager with a hypocritical edge.
 His promise to pro-lifers is built on sinking sand.
 Much like his multiple marriage contracts.
+He will focus on issues that put himself in the spotlight.

 Donald Trump is not pro-life.